 Shame reinforcement.
 Porn use often triggers shame, and shame itself drives more use, creating the classic cycle of use → shame → emotional discomfort → use again to numb the discomfort.
 This creates a secondary dopamine loop that other habits don't have.

-These factors make porn uniquely resistant to generic dopamine detox strategies.
-A day of “no screens” doesn’t address any of them.
+These factors make porn resistant to generic dopamine detox strategies.
+A day of "no screens" may reduce stimulation briefly, but it does not address the sexual conditioning, access pattern, or cue loop.

 What happens to your brain during a porn dopamine detox